microsoft/vscode-docs/docs/editor/artificial-intelligence.md

 Use `Tab` to accept the suggestion.

-Congratulations, you just used AI to enhance your coding!

 ## Additional resources

+Congratulations, you've now used AI to enhance your coding!

 You can read more about Copilot and how to use it in VS Code in the [GitHub Copilot documentation](https://docs.github.com/en/copilot/getting-started-with-github-copilot/getting-started-with-github-copilot-in-visual-studio-code).